 Minimum requirements depend on the nature of the job.
 In healthcare administration, earning an associate degree can help you find your first entry-level job in an administrative role and springboard your career in healthcare.

-For a career in healthcare management, earning a bachelor’s degree helps prepare students by building their business acumen in areas such as finance, project management, and marketing, while also giving them a solid foundation for topics unique to the medical field, such as managing patient records and privacy laws.
+For a career in healthcare management, earning a health administration bachelor’s degree helps prepare students by building their business acumen in areas such as finance, project management, and marketing, while also giving them a solid foundation for topics unique to the medical field, such as managing patient records and privacy laws.

 For healthcare administrators or managers who would like to advance to higher-level positions, such as vice president or chief operating officer, a master’s degree in a health-related field or a master’s in business administration with a concentration in healthcare can be beneficial.